Hampshire has miles of wonderful footpaths, forest, canals and a lovely coast. One of the highlights is the splendid New Forest National Park. See our

 |Itchen Way||31 miles (50 km)||Follow the River Itchen from its mouth at Woolston to its source near Hinton Ampner on this beautiful waterside walk. |

-You start near Woolston station near Southampton Docks and head north through Southampton and a lovely riverside park near Swaythling.
+You start near Woolston station near Southampton Docks and head north through Southampton to a lovely riverside park near Swaythling and the Itchen Valley Country Park.
 The path continues past Southampton Airport and through Eastleigh before arriving at Winchester with its impressive cathedral.
 Here you can take a small detour to climb the lovely St Catherine's Hill and enjoy fine views over the town below, the River Itchen and the surrounding countryside of the South Downs.

 |Knightwood Oak||1 miles (1 km)||Visit the largest oak tree in the New Forest on this short, accessible walk.
 You start off at the Knightwood Oak car park and follow a nice gravel path to the impressive tree.
 It's over 500 years old, has a girth of 7.38 metres (24.2 ft) and is still growing!